anthonyec/website/_work/findbot.md

 After wasting a lot of time on backward engineering Synology API, I realised I could use a use a [library](https://www.npmjs.com/package/synology) that someone else already created.
 The library made indexing really simple.
 All I had to do was to make requests to the server and save the JSON result.

 ### Separating concerns
 Up until this point, the snbot had been monolithic in structure.
-Project indexing, searching and chat bot interface were tightly coupled.
+Project indexing, searching and chatbot interface were tightly coupled.
 While this allowed me to get things up and running quickly, it slowed down further development.

 ![Diagram of a monolithic architecture, with database, chatbot and indexing all in one](images/monolithic_diagram.svg) *My technical diagram for monolithic architecture.
 Or what I like to call “a big thing doing a bunch of stuff inside of it”.*